Haus Alpenz

 About Dolin & Cie

-Dolin is among the few remaining independent producers of vermouth and the last producing Vermouth de Chambéry.
+Located in Chambéry in the heart of France’s Savoie (Auvergne-Rhone-Alpes), the family-owned Dolin is a historic producer of regional liqueurs and Vermouth de Chambéry.
 Dolin continues to make the authentic product according to the principles which earned Chambéry France’s only A.O. for vermouth back in 1932.
 This means production in Chambéry itself, maceration of real plants rather than pre-prepared infusions, and sweetening only by grape must, wine and/or sugar.
-Since its founding, the house of Dolin has also produced the legendary alpine liqueur Génépy from local herbs.
-After a family transition in 1905, the company is today in the fifth generation of the Sevez family.
+Since its founding in 1812, the house of Dolin has produced a number of products from local herbs, including the legendary alpine liqueur Génépy.
+After a family transition in 1905 to now five generations of the Sevez family, the company remains proudly family-owned and independent.
+Full details

 About Vermouth